 In the past few years, the quest for responsible and sustainable business has emerged as a major theme in academic and practical management discourse.
 The increasingly intensive debate on ethical and socially responsible business initiatives and the quest for (globally) responsible leadership (c.f. instance The Globally Responsible Leadership Initiative and United Nations Global Compact) put contemporary business models and current leadership praxis under severe public scrutiny.
 Increased transparency, political requests for sustainable development and higher expectations regarding top managements' involvement and actions are seemingly changing the business climate.
 Simultaneously operating and leading in a global and interconnected world has been described as extremely challenging.
 Still, this is the reality of many Swedish based firms with a global outreach.
 We may all agree that responsible and sustainable business is vital for several different reasons; long term profitability over short term, assuming responsibility for human rights and the environment, avoiding or mitigating risks and corporate scandals, respecting and understanding the corporation's stakeholders in its wider sense, being a [better] leader and building healthier modern corporations.
 But what does this mean?
-What is a responsible and sustainability business?
-In what way is responsibility and business ethics relevant to innovation and growth?
+What is sustainability?
+What is corporate responsibility?
+In what way is business ethics relevant to innovation and growth?

 Against this background, an initiative was taken by Stockholm School of Economics and VINNOVA to better understand how specific firms address issues of responsibility and sustainability, and how ideas of responsible leadership are linked to innovation and growth.
-A handful of organizations were invited to take part in a series of Round Table discussions focussing on challenges that the organizations brought to the table.
+A handful of organizations were invited to take part in a series of Round Table discussions focusing on challenges that the organizations brought to the table.
 Participating in the Round Tables were leading professionals, business managers, academics and policymakers.
 In order to share knowledge and encourage discussions on how to promote responsible business through responsible leadership each session was documented.
 The following text is based on a "live case" presented and discussed at a Round Table session in November 2016.

-In short, the case describes how responsible business was addressed in TeliaSonera, subsequently rebranded Telia Company (Telia).
+In short, the case describes how responsible business was addressed in TeliaSonera, subsequently rebranded Telia Company (Telia), from an ethics and compliance (E&C) perspective.
+The point of departure is September 2013, when the new Chief Ethics and Compliance Officer (CECO), Michaela Ahlberg joins the company with a task to set up a new E&C function and implement an Anti-Bribery and Corruption (ABC) program.
 The company is in a mode of crisis after allegations during 2012 and 2013 in media of bribery in its business in Uzbekistan.
 There is a new board with a new Chair elected at the annual general meeting (AGM) in April 2013.
-A new Chief Executive Officer (CEO) also joins the company in July 2013.
+A new CEO also joins the company in July 2013.
 There are ongoing internal investigations into the Telia operations in Eurasia carried out by the English law firm Norton Rose Fulbright (NRF), who at this time reports to the Chair.
-The Chair and the CEO set a determined tone and communicate their intention to guide and fully support the transformation of the company into a responsible and sustainable business.
-In September, the new Chief Ethics and Compliance Officer (CECO), Michaela Ahlberg, joins the company with a task to set up an E&C function, to develop a framework for ethics and compliance programs and specifically implement an effective anti-corruption program.
-Within Telia this work was referred to as Responsible Business.
-Other corporate initiatives were taken to address sustainability, but these are not discussed in this paper.
-The focus is on how words are taken to action in order to implement responsible business in Telia.
-The case is primarily based on the accounts of the new CECO and the person responsible for the Global Anti-Bribery and Corruption program as well as Regional Ethics & Compliance Officer for Eurasia (Anna Romberg).
-"We" in the text below thus refer to Michaela Ahlberg and the accounts of her team.

-This case covers a process of three and a half years of hard work, guided by new CECO, involving people from the very top to the ground, as well as professionals outside of Telia, sustainability managers, ethics and compliance officers, investigators, compliance specialists, lawyers, journalists and regulators.
+The case covers a process of three and a half years of hard work, guided by new CECO, involving people from the very top to the ground, as well as professionals outside of Telia, sustainability managers, ethics and compliance officers, investigators, compliance specialists, lawyers, journalists and regulators.
 Summarizing the process, Michaela Ahlberg states: It was a journey where not all answers were clear from the outset.
 A journey over three and a half years with unexpected challenges, mistakes and new insights through which we developed and improved a framework and a methodology for enhancing responsible business within Telia.